UVASGD/sgd-docs/README.md

 # SGD Docs

-Documents, tutorials, and tips designed to help members of [Student Game Developers at UVa](http://sgd.cs.virginia.edu/) and any other game developers!
+Documents, tutorials, and tips are designed to help members of [Student Game Developers at UVa](http://sgd.cs.virginia.edu/) and any other game developers!
 Topics will be added as the club learns about new tools and technologies.

 1. [Unity](unity/index.md)
 2. [Aseprite](aseprite/index.md)